 acrylic/watercolor

 I create dynamic, colorful paintings that tease and delight your eyes.
-I fearlessly interpret iconic architecture, tobacco barns as vibrant celebrations that let you see the familiar anew in a blaze of color.
+I fearlessly interpret iconic architecture, tobacco barns as vibrant celebrations that let you revisit the familiar in a blaze of exuberant color.
+Living in Brussels, Denver and now WNC places my collectors across the world.

 Oils

 I live in TN with my husband, daughter and our little boy.
 I teach at Studio 212 in Maryville.
-With a life in film and studio arts, you'll find motion and dance in my visual storytelling, the beauty of the human condition and its balance of long-suffering and goodness.
+With a life steeped in film and studio arts, you'll find motion and dance in my visual storytelling.
+I love to paint the beauty of the human condition and its balance of long-suffering and goodness.

 Pastel